Howell Township, NJ 07731

 The Manasquan Reservoir Park encompasses a total of 1,200 acres including the reservoir itself and surrounding forests and wetlands.
 The reservoir is a source of water for municipalities and utilities, but also offers some of the best outdoor recreation opportunities in Monmouth County.
 There is a five-mile perimeter trail, partly in shade, for hiking, biking, running, horseback riding and wildlife study, and the reservoir can be used for fishing and boating (electric motors only).
 A Visitor Center and Environmental Center provide information on the park, and more information can be found at Monmouth County Parks.

 Plan for 1-2 hours to complete the full loop.

 The single perimeter trail is unmarked, but easy to follow.
 There are benches scattered throughout the trail route and spectacular views of the Reservoir.

 This trail loops all the way around the reservoir and has a fairly even, well-maintained surface.

 Ample parking is available at the Environmental Education Center and the Chestnut Point parking areas entered off Georgia Tavern Road, and at the Visitor Center entered off Windeler Road.

-An additional 1.1 mile Cove Trail that circles a wetland area is a scenic nature trail which explores the lakeshore around the Environmental Center and is open to pedestrians only.
+An additional 1.1 mile Cove Trail that circles a wetland area, is a scenic nature trail that explores the lakeshore around the Environmental Center and is open to pedestrians only.